Ghostbird/BUKpc20-koding-physics/README.md

 Now you don't need to see the collision area any more, so in the _Scene_ tab, click the icon after `CollisionShape2D` to hide the blue overlay.

 Finally save this file in the _objects_ folder as _ball.tscn_.

+## The first level

+Now that you have prepared the necessary objects, you can build a first level just to play around in.

+Open _levels/001.tscn_ in the _FileSystem_ tab.
+This is a level with just one base `Node2D` that has been named `World`.

+From the _Filesystem_ tab _objects_ folder, drag a couple of blocks and balls into the 2D view.
+Remember to place them within the thin blue outline that shows the _camera viewport_.
+Otherwise they will be off-screen.

+Now click _Play Scene_ in the top right part of the window, or press <kbd>F6</kbd> to start the current level.

+If everything went alright, you'll see the placed objects drop out of view.
+This shows that gravity works.

+Of course, this is rather boring.

+### Static body physics

+Since you want something to build on, you need to learn a second type of physics engine body.
+The static body has the same collision behaviour as the rigid body, but it cannot move.
+This is the ideal type of object to use for the fixed parts of your world.

+Click the `World` in the _Scene_ tab and add a `StaticBody2D`.
+Rename this `StaticBody2D` to `Ground` just to easily identify it.
+Drag the `Ground` down to the bottom of the camera viewport.
+It doesn't matter that it won't exactly snap to that line.

+Add a `CollisionShape2D` to the `Ground`.
+Then in the _Inspector_ tab, click the _Shape_ `[empty]` and select _New RectangleShape2D_.
+Grab a corner the blue square that has appeared in the view and drag to widen it so that the rectangle covers at least the bottom of the camera viewport.

+Now press _Play Scene_ again and see what happens.
+If everything went well, the falling objects should have stopped just above the bottom of the screen.

+However, it is a bit weird that the ground is essentially invisible.
+To remedy that, click the `Ground` in the _Scene_ tab and add a `ColorRect`.
+It should appear as a white square below the ground line in the 2D view.
+Move and resize it so it covers the blue rectangle that indicates the collision shape.
+For some added flair, click the _Color_ property in the _Inspector_ tab and pick a colour of your choice.

+When you now _Play Scene_ again, you should see your rigid bodies fall down onto the coloured ground.

+### Building time

+Drag objects into the 2D view and build something by stacking them.
+You should enable _smart snapping_ to allow the blocks to snap correctly to the half-way points in the grid.
+Pay attention that when have placed a block, you click the background to deselect it before you drag the next object in.
+Otherwise you might attach objects to each other, and that can give unexpected behaviour.